 Christmas Tree is a must-have plant during the festive season of Joy.
-Cook Pine plants are some of the most common varieties to be used as a non-traditional Christmas decor as the centerpiece Christmas trees.
+Cook Pine plants are some of the most common varieties to be used as a non-traditional Christmas decor as the centrepiece Christmas trees.
 Due to their shape, durability and miniature size, they are perfect choices if you want a tiny plant to spread the festive spirit.
 Because of their size, they look and grow perfectly in containers, making them good options for limited space decor.
 Furthermore, with the occasional pruning, you can bring it to a shape resembling a traditional Christmas tree.
 They are hardy plants and are sure to enhance the decor of your house at this year-end festival.

 About Christmas Tree Plant

 - The plant has horizontal branches in whorls with leaves resembling needles, around the trunk.
 The branches have pointed tips and they grow slender as they taper up, giving the shape of a Christmas Tree.

 - This miniature tree usually does not grow taller than 2 to 2.5 feet, making it perfect for indoor containers.

 - It is a low maintenance indoor plant and doesn’t require much effort.

 - You cut & prune the branches well, and can shape them like a Christmas tree.

 - The plant serves as an excellent decor option as a statement Christmas Tree during the festive season

 - Healthy & robust Christmas Tree plant of up to 1.8ft in height.
 Mentioned height is including the pot height.

 - 10 Inch of Round Black or Brown Pot, or 9 Inch White Pot (as shown in image)